SuGea/SuGea-ScrapBoard/README.md

 # SuGea-ScrapBoard
 Scrap Board for SNS.
-Developed by Jihye Shin, Alex YJ.
+Developed by Jie, Alex YJ.